open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `ParseJSON(target)`

-The `ParseJSON` Converter returns a `pcommon.Map` struct that is a result of parsing the target string as JSON
+The `ParseJSON` Converter returns a `pcommon.Map` or `pcommon.Slice` struct that is a result of parsing the target string as JSON

 `target` is a Getter that returns a string.
 This string should be in json format.
 If `target` is not a string, nil, or cannot be parsed as JSON, `ParseJSON` will return an error.